197

 Truly, we live happily,

-|unafflicted::untroubled, free from suffering [anātura]| among the diseased;
+|untroubled::unafflicted, free from suffering [anātura]| among the troubled;

-Among those who are afflicted,
+among those who are afflicted,

-we dwell free from suffering.
+we dwell free from affliction.

 199